 The statistical target characteristics are estimated for a number of different study domains - subgroups of the population - using classification variables in which background variables have a key role.
-There are too many study domains to present all of them here.
-For more comprehensive information on study domains, please see the LFS basic tables.
-Largely all classifications are done by sex and age.
+Largely all classifications are combined with breakdowns by sex and age.
 Below is a brief overview of the classification variables.